Society on Sarcopenia, Cachexia and Wasting Disorders: About muscle wasting, cachexia and sarcopenia

 Cachexia is a major issue, especially in the elderly.
 Cachexia can occur in most major diseases including infections, cancer, heart disease, chronic kidney disease, chronic obstructive pulmonary disease, and stroke.
 Skeletal muscle provides a fundamental basis for human function, enabling locomotion and respiration.
-Muscle wasting is related to a poor quality of life and increased morbidity / mortality.
+Muscle wasting is related to poor quality of life and increased morbidity/mortality.

 Two common but distinct conditions characterized by a loss of skeletal muscle mass are sarcopenia and cachexia.
 Sarcopenia and cachexia represent the major causes of muscle-wasting disorders.

-It has been known for millennia that muscle and fat wasting leads to poor outcomes including deaths in chronic disease states.
-It is usually accompanied by physical inactivity, decreased mobility, slow gait, and poor physical endurance which are also common features of the frailty syndrome.
+It has been known for millennia that muscle and fat wasting leads to poor outcomes, including deaths in chronic disease states.
+It is usually accompanied by physical inactivity, decreased mobility, slow gait, and poor physical endurance, which are also common features of the frailty syndrome.

 Cachexia and sarcopenia are both characterized by an important muscle dysfunction and weakness that lead to increased morbidity and mortality.
 The cost of muscle wasting is high.